anshumanmishhra1/NodeJs/README.md

     add more skills than 20
 6. Make your gmail validator so that without
     @, .com no gmail can be accepted

+📌 Day - 8
+1. Never trust your req.body, validate your data user must send proper data from the frontend to create the user in your database. for this we create utils and a file name validation.js (where i write the logic or the function of of validation)
+2. Making the password encrypted as now we are storing the data in plain text that is readable and hence anyone can crack this
+3. And after doing this you should encrypt the data.
+For this we use bcrypt to hash our password
+4. create a login api and check whether the user can login into the application or not and for it validate the email and use bcrypt to validate the users identity
+5. for this we will first whether the emailid is present in our database